Offers of Admission

 For more information and updates, visit our Undergraduate Admission Toolkit.

 Residence applications are completed online.
-You will receive details and deadlines in Laurier's First-Year Student Welcome Book that will be mailed to you with your first offer of admission.
-Residence is guaranteed to studenters entering first-year studies who have never attended a postsecondary institution and whose application form and deposit are received by the posted deadline.
-Find more information about residence at Laurier.
+You will receive details and instructions after you apply to Laurier.
+Residence is guaranteed to students coming into university for the first time and whose application form and deposit are received by the posted deadline.
+Find more information about living in residence.